Hergé: Tintin in the Orient and Jo, Zette & Jocko: 1932–1939

 Hergé's next Tintin story, The Broken Ear (1935–1937), was the first for which the plot synopsis had been outlined from the start, being a detective story that took Tintin to South America.
 It introduced the character of General Alcazar, and also saw Hergé introduce the first fictional countries into the series, San Theodoros and Nuevo Rico, two republics based largely on Bolivia and Paraguay.
 The violent elements within The Broken Ear upset the publishers of Cœurs Vaillants, who asked Hergé to create a more child-appropriate story for them.
-The result was The Adventures of Jo, Zette, and Jocko, a series about a young brother and sister and their pet monkey.
-The series began with The Secret Ray, which was serialised in Cœurs Vaillants and then Le Petit Vingtième, and continued with The Stratoship H-22.
+The result was The Adventures of Jo, Zette, and Jocko, a series about a young brother and sister, plus their pet monkey and the parents.
+The series began with The Secret Ray, which was serialised in Cœurs Vaillants and then Le Petit Vingtième, and continued with The Stratoship H-22 and finally The Valley of the Cobras.
 Hergé nevertheless disliked the series, commenting that the characters "bored me terribly."
 Now writing three series simultaneously, Hergé was working every day of the year, and felt stressed.

 The next Tintin adventure was The Black Island (1937–1938), which saw the character travel to Britain to battle counterfeiters and introduced a new antagonist, the German Dr. Müller.
 Hergé followed this with King Ottokar's Sceptre (1938–1939), in which Tintin saves the fictional Eastern European country of Syldavia from being invaded by its expansionist neighbour, Borduria; the event was an anti-fascist satire of Nazi Germany's expansion into Austria and Czechoslovakia.
 In May 1939, Hergé moved to a new house in Watermael-Boitsfort, although following the German invasion of Poland, he was conscripted into the Belgian army and temporarily stationed in Herenthout.
 Demobbed within the month, he returned to Brussels and adopted a more explicit anti-German stance when beginning his next Tintin adventure, Land of Black Gold, which was set in the Middle East and featured Dr. Müller sabotaging oil lines.

 During this period, Hergé also contributed to L'Ouest (The West), a newspaper run by his friend Raymond De Becker.
 L'Ouest urged Belgium to remain neutral in World War II, a stance Hergé supported, creating the Mr Bellum strip to argue this position.
 Hergé was invited to visit China by Chinese Nationalist leader Chiang Kai-shek, who had enjoyed The Blue Lotus, although due to the political situation in Europe, this was not possible.
 He was re-mobilized in December, and stationed in Antwerp, from where he continued to send the Tintin strip to Le Petit Vingtième.
 However, he fell ill with sinusitis and boils and was declared unfit for military service in May 1940.
 That same day, Germany invaded Belgium.
 Le Vingtième Siècle was shut down, part way through the serialisation of Land of Black Gold.